SimRunBot/gipfelcoder/README.md

 ## TODO
 C1 (Simon)
 C2 (Philipp)
+Draft hand in 10am
+Draft hand in at 17pm
 ##
 compare stats of route to other climbers geschwindigkeit (dauer ) average values

 ## Libraries used:

 ## Create React App